Chapter 6 – Providing a Safe Educational and Work Environment

 6-F (1) Appeal of Findings and Conclusions

-Within five calendar days of being notified of the findings, either the person accused or the complainant (whether faculty or staff member, or student) may appeal. them to a designee of the Provost who is not otherwise involved in any step of the process, and who is trained in the requirements of Title IX and this policy.
+Within five calendar days of being notified of the conclusions, either the respondent or the complainant (whether faculty or staff member, or student) may appeal the findings, conclusions, or both to a designee of the Provost who is not otherwise involved in any step of the process, and who is trained in the requirements of Title IX and this policy.
+The appeal should be emailed to the Vice Provost for Academic and Faculty Affairs (firstname.lastname@example.org).
 A copy of the appeal will be provided to the other party, who will have five calendar days to reply.
 The appeal will be conducted by review of the record without further investigation or oral hearing, to consider whether the conclusions are supported by the findings, and the findings are supported by the evidence in light of the whole record, and whether there were procedural errors that had a material impact on the fairness of the investigation.
-The anticipated timeframe for decision on an appeal of findings is 10 days from the receipt of the appeal, unless the Provost’s designee authorizes an extension of the timeframe for good cause and with written notice to the complainant and the accused of the delay and the reason for the delay.
+The anticipated timeframe for decision on an appeal of findings is 10 days from the receipt of the appeal, unless the Provost’s designee authorizes an extension of the timeframe for good cause and with written notice to the complainant and the respondent of the delay and the reason for the delay

 6-F (2) Omitted in this Edition

 The Vice Provost will receive and review the investigative report and consult with the President of the Academic Senate and the relevant Dean.
 When warranted and considering the seriousness of the offense and all the circumstances, the Vice Provost will proceed to take action as set forth in Section 6-I. For cases alleging a violation of the University policy against sexual harassment, or any form of gender-based misconduct, both the complainant and the respondent shall be notified, in writing and on the same day, of the disciplinary decision as well as any change in that decision.